 As a result, your cocktail won’t get diluted too quickly, as spirit-forward drinks need to be sipped more slowly than an easy sipper like a mojito.

 A cocktail isn’t done without a garnish!
-This drink can have a few, if you like.
+This

 I dipped a part of the rim in chocolate syrup and then rolled it in graham cracker crumbs.